Jordan, Minnesota: History

-The city of Jordan began on November 27, 1853, when Thomas A. Holmes ordered the construction of a sawmill.
+The community began on November 27, 1853, when Thomas A. Holmes ordered the construction of a sawmill.
 This establishment gave Jordan its first name, Holmes Mill.

 A year after the mill's founding, Thomas's brother William Holmes moved to the site and began platting a settlement.
-By 1855, he successfully surveyed and recorded his settlement as Jordan City, after the Jordan River in Palestine.
-Jordan City accumulated some success in 1855 and 1856 with the addition of a post office and a handful of a businesses.
+By 1855, he surveyed and recorded his settlement as Jordan City, after the Jordan River in Palestine.
+Jordan City accumulated some success in 1855 and 1856 with the addition of a post office and a handful of businesses.

 In 1860, the neighboring settlement of Brentwood was surveyed by S. A. Hooper, J. H. Gardner and R. W. Thomas.
 The two settlements competed until a legislative action consolidated them into the village of Jordan in 1872.
 The consolidation only helped the settlement and by 1880 the population had boomed to 915 along with a boom in businesses in the village.
 A few of these businesses were breweries, which became especially successful until prohibition in 1919 temporarily caused their closure.

-Jordan was finally incorporated as a city in 1891.
+Jordan was incorporated as a city in 1891.

 Geography

-According to the United States Census Bureau, the city has a total area of 3.31 sqmi; 3.29 sqmi is land and 0.02 sqmi is water.
+According to the United States Census Bureau, the city has an area of 3.31 sqmi; 3.29 sqmi is land and 0.02 sqmi is water.

-U.S. Highway 169, and State Highways 21 and 282 are three of the main routes in the community.
+U.S. Highway 169 and State Highways 21 and 282 are three of the main routes in the community.

-The architects and civil engineers known for designing the layout of the streets of Jordan, also founded the neighboring town of Belle Plaine.
+The architects and civil engineers known for designing the layout of Jordan's streets also founded the neighboring town of Belle Plaine.